-Pre-bathing duties may include nail clipping and filing, ear cleaning and de-matting.
-The amount of de-matting varies by groomer and the equipment and supplies used.
+Pre-bathing duties may include nail clipping and filing, ear cleaning, and de-matting.
+The amount of de-matting varies by the groomer and the equipment and supplies used.
 Some grooming businesses occasionally or regularly include additional procedures in the Pre-Bath phase.
-These include “coat removal” (shave – a word we don’t prefer to use) or “placing a pattern” (the “stripes” on a Poodle), as well as clipping “Poodle feet,” face, stomach and sanitary areas.
+These include “coat removal” (shave – a word we don’t prefer to use) or “placing a pattern” (the “stripes” on a Poodle), as well as clipping “Poodle feet,” face, stomach, and sanitary areas.

 Bathing and drying duties are self-explanatory.
-They are done after the Pre-Bath duties and always before finish styling.
+They are done after the Pre-Bath duties and always before finishing styling.

 Let’s recap by position.
 In a business employing all three positions we can find common agreement for the following:

-- The Pet Bather position completes any pre-bath duties except for coat removals and patterns which require clipper skills.
-There are thousands of pet bathers without the confidence or desire to perform the art of grooming involving scissor and clipping skills.
+- The Pet Bather position completes pre-bath duties except for coat removals and patterns, which require clipper skills.
+There are thousands of pet bathers without the confidence or desire to perform the art of grooming involving scissors and clipping skills.
 They are perfectly happy to remain pet bathers.
 Thank goodness!
 Every grooming business owner knows the value of steady skilled pet bathers and their importance to a team-oriented operation.

-- The Assistant Groomer bridges the gap between pet bather and full-charge groomer.
-Sometimes the employee filling the position has just stepped on the bridge while others are nearing the end of it when they expect to be promoted to full-charge grooming.
-If they are new to the assistant position they may still do some pre-bath, bathe and dry duties part of the workday as well as coat removals and patterns.
-Later they are assigned an increasing amount of finish styling assignments progressively learning the fine art of grooming each of the breed groups and mixed breed styling.
-In our business a full-time assistant could expect to successfully work at least one year in the position before being promoted to full-charge groomer.
-Even then there would still be much to learn and productivity to improve.
+- The Assistant Groomer bridges the gap between a pet bather and a full-charge groomer.
+Sometimes the employee filling the position has just stepped on the bridge, while others are nearing the end of it when they expect to be promoted to full-charge grooming.
+If they are new to the assistant position, they may still do some pre-bath, bathe, and dry duties part of the workday as well as coat removals and patterns.
+Later they are assigned an increasing amount of finished styling assignments, progressively learning the fine art of grooming each of the breed groups and mixed-breed styling.
+In our business, a full-time assistant could expect to successfully work at least one year in the position before being promoted to full-charge groomer.
+There would still be much to learn and productivity to improve.

-Remember, if you are an independent pet groomer working alone and consider yourself a full-charge groomer, you perform all of the duties for the pre-bath, bath and dry and finish styling.
-Keep in mind that some businesses only hire full-charge groomers and there are no assistants or bathers.
+Remember, if you are an independent pet groomer working alone and consider yourself a full-charge groomer, you perform all of the pre-bath, bath, and dry and finish styling duties.
+Keep in mind that some businesses only hire full-charge groomers, and there are no assistants or bathers.
 Their groomers complete all duties comprising a grooming service, start-to-finish.

-Independent full-charge groomers may perform additional duties whether employed or self-employed.
-They may answer phone calls, or do intake and outtake services for pet owners.
-They clean work areas, and some wash and dry towels.
-Self-employed groomers accept that they must also “wear the hat” of an owner/manager and manage the marketing, advertising, accounting and tax reporting and a host of other management duties.
+Independent full-charge groomers may perform additional duties, whether employed or self-employed.
+They may answer phone calls or do intake and outtake services for pet owners.
+They clean work areas and some wash and dry towels.
+Self-employed groomers accept that they must also “wear the hat” of an owner/manager and manage the marketing, advertising, accounting, tax reporting, and other management duties.

 Career seekers entering the field with self-employment experience have much less difficulty adapting to the demands of an owner/manager/groomer compared to groomers with no small business experience or self-employment background.
 For this reason, our founder wrote the classic business manual From Problems to Profits: The Madson Management System for Pet Grooming Businesses.
 It even provides sample job descriptions and employee handbooks.

-We remind you to regularly study the PetGroomer.com Help Wanted Classified Ads.
+We remind you to study the PetGroomer.com Help Wanted Classified Ads regularly.
 They are updated several times a week.
-Read the descriptions of positions offered and the various job titles used for what are essentially the same position.
+Read the descriptions of positions offered and the various job titles used for what is essentially the same position.
 Become more acquainted with the terminology others are using, and remember what you learned here.

-At this point it is important for you to fully understand the demands of grooming.
-They will either make your career a success or an unsuitable yet appealing dream.
-You must know if grooming is right for you and you can only make that decision by understanding its demands.
+At this point, it is important for you to understand the demands of grooming fully.
+They will either make your career success or an unsuitable yet appealing dream.
+You must know if grooming is right for you, and you can only make that decision by understanding its demands.